Head over Heels (South Korean TV series): Development

 The series is directed by Kim Yong-wan, whose work includes If You Wish Upon Me (2022) and The Whirlwind (2024).
-Written by Yang Ji-hoon, it was planned by CJENM and produced by Studio Dragon, Dexter Studio and EO Contents Group.
+Written by Yang Ji-hoon, it was planned by CJENM and produced by Studio Dragon, Dexter Pictures and EO Contents Group.

 Casting

 In 2024, Cho Yi-hyun, Choo Young-woo and Choi Sung-eun were reportedly considering to appear.